Junior Debt: Meaning

 - It gives the company an additional line of credit when all normal limits and securities are over.

-- Having Mezzanine Debt in the company shows long term growth commitment of the company.
+- Having Mezzanine Debt in the company shows the long-term growth commitment of the company.

 - The morale of shareholders gets a boost when the company has subordinate debt on its Balance Sheet.
 It’s a positive sign.

-- Mostly there is no requirement for any collateral security, for issuance of this debt.
+- Mostly there is no requirement for any collateral security for the issuance of this debt.

 - A company with good credibility can only get subscriptions for subordinated debt.
 Thus subordinated debt in the Balance Sheet shows high credibility.